Jakhongir0103/Coin-segmentation-and-classification/README.md

 ┗ 📜submission.csv    # Optional Kaggle submission
 ```

-Note that the data is not made available in this repository!
+Note that the `data` and `model` is not made available in this repository!

 ## Installation